aseelbahakeem/Learning-and-practicing-resources-website-AI/README.md

 3. **Submit a pull request (PR)** for review.

  **Note:**
-- All contributions will be reviewed before merging
+- Contributions will be reviewed before merging